Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 How EV Efficiency Actually Works

-Before we calculate charging cost, you need one metric: miles per kilowatt-hour (mi/kWh).
+Before we can calculate your home charging cost, you need one number: miles per kilowatt-hour (mi/kWh).
 Think of it like MPG — but for electricity.
-The higher the number, the further your car goes on each unit of energy.
+The higher the number, the farther your car goes on each unit of energy.

 ⚡ EV Efficiency by Vehicle Class — 2026 EPA Data